The rise of the cigarette

 At first advertisements promoted the view that women should smoke for leisure – at parties and dances.
 Eventually the slogan of Player’s cigarettes was, ‘Whatever the occasion’, while another brand’s slogan was, ‘It’s always time for a Capstan’.

-Cigarettes were promoted as a social lubricant, a way of putting people at ease, readily consumed in the hustle and bustle of city life.
+Cigarettes were promoted as a social lubricant, a way of putting yourself at ease, readily consumed in the hustle and bustle of city life.
 The image of the contemplative, solitary pipe-smoker faded.

 Battle of the brands